sprekelerlab/slack-clusterbot/README.md

 cb = ClusterBot()
 cb.send("Hello world!")
 ```
-This will use the username from the config file and send a message to Denis Alevi.
+This will use the username or ID from the config file (with the config file from above, it will send the message to Denis Alevi).